Maritime expertise,

 Read →SIRE 2.0, One Year On: How Tanker Vetting Actually Changed

-Read →Importing Steel into India Without BIS Certification: The Pre-Shipment NOC Route
+Read →Steel Imports and the BIS QCO Regime: How the Pre-Shipment NOC Route Worksmporting Steel into India Without BIS Certification: The Pre-Shipment NOC Route

 Read →Why a Remote VDR Navigation Audit Beats a Port-Side Inspection